HeleneHarmens/movie-rating-app/README.md

 # MovieRatingApp
-Movie Rating Application (WIP)
+Movie Rating Application (WIP / Unfinished)

 ## TODO (Missing tasks in this application):
 - Divide code more into components/views
 - Be able to sort the list based on the data displayed in the overview element.
 - Favorite a movie and filter the list so that only favorites are displayed.
 - Add tests
-- Reuse css
+- Reuse css, and other improvements

 ## Running The Server